The Exam Changed on July 9, 2026

 - The hybrid emphasis — both predictive and agile/hybrid approaches are tested

-- The core frameworks — PMBoK, Agile Practice Guide, and situational leadership models still underpin both exams
+- The core frameworks — PMBoK, Agile Practice Guide, and situational leadership models still underpin the exam

 - The pass threshold — PMI doesn't publish a fixed cut score, but the passing standard is calibrated to the same level of professional competency